 A bit later, a man from Samaria came along.
 The Samaritans were the man's enemies; a Samaritan wouldn't speak to the man, let alone stop and help.
 But the Samaritan got nearer, and he didn't cross over, instead he came to the man and helped him.
-He bandaged his wounds and gave him a drink (Window) and then lifted him gently onto his donkey and took him to the next inn.
-There he gave the innkeeper some money to look after the man and said he would pay the rest of the bill on his way back.
-(Window)
+He bandaged his wounds and gave him a drink (look at the right-hand window here) and then lifted him gently onto his donkey and took him to the next inn.
+(Look at the middle window) There he gave the innkeeper some money to look after the man and said he would pay the rest of the bill on his way back.
+(Look at the left-hand window)